johankraft/zephyr-tracing-doc/index.rst

 Percepio Tracealyzer Support
 =========================

-Zephyr includes support for `Percepio Tracealyzer`_ for snapshots and trace streaming over various interfaces.
-Events from the Zephyr kernel are captured automatically and Tracealyzer also provides features for application-level logging, where you call the TraceRecorder API from your application code.
-That way you can see both kernel and application events together, both in the visual Trace View and in the textual Event Log.
-Learn more in the Tracealyzer User Manual provided with the application.
-Search for "user events".
+Zephyr includes support for `Percepio Tracealyzer`_ for trace streaming over various interfaces, as well as snapshot tracing where the events are kept in a RAM buffer.

 .. _Percepio Tracealyzer: https://percepio.com/tracealyzer